rptcloud/terraform_advanced/lab10-dynamic_blocks.md

 ## Task 4: Look at the state with a dynamic block

-Run a `terraform apply` followed by a `terraform state list` to view how the securty groups are accounted for in Terraform's State.
+Run a `terraform apply` followed by a `terraform state show aws_security_group.main` to view how the securty groups are accounted for in Terraform's State.

 ```bash
 terraform apply